Mike Toglia Preview, Player Props: Rockies vs. Rays

-On Wednesday, Mike Toglia (coming off going 1-for-4 with a home run and an RBI) and the Colorado Rockies face the Tampa Bay Rays, whose starting pitcher will be Aaron Civale.
-First pitch is at 6:40 PM ET.
+Mike Toglia -- hitting .143 with two doubles, a home run, four walks and three RBI in his past 10 games -- will be in action for the Colorado Rockies against the Tampa Bay Rays, on August 24 at 1:10 PM ET.

-In his last game, he hit a home run while going 1-for-4 against the Rays.
+He hit a home run while going 1-for-4 in his last game against the Rays.

 Mike Toglia Game Info & Props vs. the Rays